Title

 Revenue Regulations No. 19-2002 streamlines the income tax return process for employees receiving solely compensation from one employer, allowing for substituted filing through the Certificate of Compensation Payment/Tax Withheld (BIR Form No. 2316) when tax due equals tax withheld, thereby simplifying compliance and documentation requirements.

-The main purpose is to amend Revenue Regulations No. 3-2002 and further amend Section 2.83 of Revenue Regulations No. 2-98 as amended, specifically relative to the substituted filing of income tax returns of employees receiving purely compensation income from one employer for one taxable year whose tax due is equal to tax withheld and individual payees whose compensation income is subject to final withholding tax.
+It amends Revenue Regulations No. 3-2002 and further amends Section 2.83 of Revenue Regulations No. 2-98 on the substituted filing of income tax returns of employees who receive purely compensation income from only one employer for one taxable year and whose tax due equals tax withheld, as well as certain payees subject to final withholding tax.

-Failure of the employer to furnish BIR Form No. 2316 to the employee is a ground for mandatory audit upon verified complaint of the payee.
+Failure to furnish BIR Form 2316 is a ground for mandatory audit of the payor’s (employer’s) income tax liabilities (including withholding tax) upon verified complaint of the payee.

-It certifies that the employer's filing of BIR Form No. 1604-CF shall be considered as substituted filing of the employee’s income tax return to the extent that the compensation and tax withheld amounts in BIR Form No. 1604-CF are consistent with the amounts in BIR Form No. 2316.
+BIR Form 2316 includes a certification that the employer’s filing of BIR Form 1604-CF shall be considered as the substituted filing of the employee’s income tax return to the extent that the compensation and tax withheld amounts in BIR Form 1604-CF are consistent with the amounts indicated in BIR Form 2316.

-Employers must retain copies for three (3) years as required under the National Internal Revenue Code.
+Withholding agents/employers must retain copies of the duly signed BIR Form 2316 for three (3) years, as required under the National Internal Revenue Code.

-It took effect fifteen (15) days after its publication in any newspaper of general circulation in the Philippines.
+It takes effect fifteen (15) days after publication in any newspaper of general circulation in the Philippines.

 Analyze Cases Smarter, Faster